fjaderboll/elsie-assistant/README.md

 ### Speech-to-text model
 Download an alternative [model](https://alphacephei.com/vosk/models) and then update `voskModelPath` in `settings.json`.
-The larger English model seems to be slightly more accurate, though also slower.
+The larger English model seems to be slightly more accurate, but slower.
 It's also possible to switch input language by doing this (assuming the other models support it).

 ```shell